hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/aggregates/2-fetch-aggregates.md

 }
 ```

-For now, we'll handle the first two cases here, and save the last for when we talk about custom aggregates.
+For now, we'll handle the first two cases here.

 In the first case, we want to generate a target list element which uses the `COUNT` SQL aggregate function.